JBethay/DotSec/README.md

 ## BOPLA (Broken Object Property Level Authorization)
 <details>
 <summary>BOPLA Details</summary>
-<a href="https://owasp.org/API-Security/editions/2023/en/0xa3-broken-object-property-level-authorization/">BOPLA</a>, <a href="https://cwe.mitre.org/data/definitions/213.html">CWE-213: Exposure of Sensitive Information Due to Incompatible Policies</a>, <a href="https://cwe.mitre.org/data/definitions/915.html">CWE-915: Improperly Controlled Modification of Dynamically-Determined Object Attributes</a>.
-This project demonstrates a typical BOPLA vulnerability, like BOLA this issue is frequently not detected by static code analysis.
-Navigate to <a href="http://localhost:YOURPORT/swagger/index.html">http://localhost:YOURPORT/swagger/index.html</a> to explore 4 endpoints:
+This project demonstrates a typical <a href="https://owasp.org/API-Security/editions/2023/en/0xa3-broken-object-property-level-authorization/">BOPLA</a> vulnerability, where the API exposes excessive information and allows updates to unintended data; which allows for privilege escalation in a system.
+Like BOLA, this issue is often undetectable by static code analysis tools.
+The project highlights related vulnerabilities such as <a href="https://cwe.mitre.org/data/definitions/213.html">CWE-213: Exposure of Sensitive Information Due to Incompatible Policies</a> and <a href="https://cwe.mitre.org/data/definitions/915.html">CWE-915: Improperly Controlled Modification of Dynamically-Determined Object Attributes</a>.
+To explore five endpoints, navigate to <a href="http://localhost:YOURPORT/swagger/index.html">http://localhost:YOURPORT/swagger/index.html</a>.

 `/api/unsecure/details`